jessicanalinipaully/EthicalHackingNotes-Christ/Day02/README.md

 * Increase **Video Memory** (128 MB) in Display settings
 * Use **Bridged Adapter** if you need network access outside the VM

----

-Would you like this as a **PDF or Word document** for easy printing or sharing?